MIT-HSCL/UNICEF-Gambia-Network-Design/README.md

 A copy of the source files were put here to help complete the MIT Humanitarian Supply Chain source code library.
 Their original GitHub repository is located here: https://github.com/optimization-network/vaccination-networks/blob/master/Final%20model.ipynb

+---
+# Toy Model:
+This code was used to develope the initial problem and state its characteristics.
+The objective of understanding the basic factors that would influence the optimal network design and served as a tool to guide our discussions with stakeholders.
+The toy model was tested in a small-scale problem with fictitious data.

+# Final Model:
+The final model built on the toy model by incorporating variable outreach site capacity and costs.
+Actual data from UNICEF and the Gambia was incorporated.